 Business Fleet Geofencing Uses

 As useful as geofencing is for families, business can get even more use out of the system.
 Establishing a geofence around your business allows you to record when your fleet leaves and returns every day.
 This could easily replace a time clock.
 If your fleet follows a consistent route, geofences can be set up for each stop.
 This way you are automatically alerted as your vehicles progress through the work day.
 You can make sure everything is on schedule without interrupting your drivers.
 It will also allow you to see which stops take the most time.
+You may want to use geofences to divide areas into sales regions or even mark that nearby town who loves to pull over your drivers.
 Construction firms can place geofences around job sites with expensive equipment outfitted with a battery operated GPS tracker (like the TTU-720).
 Then, if anyone takes the equipment outside of the geofence an alert is sent!

 Geofences do not have to be centered on locations where you do business.
 If there are locations that you expect your employees to avoid then set up a geofence around it.
-Whenever one of your company vehicles moves into the virtual zone you created around the banned location, you will receive an alert.
+Whenever one of your company vehicles moves into this virtual zone, you will receive an alert.
 If the vehicle enters and then leaves the zone in a matter of seconds, you know your employees were simply passing by.
 However, if the vehicle remains within the geofence for any length of time you can check on exactly what is happening.